 Boost competitive advantage and eliminate the costs of containers lost at sea by optimising stowage with BoxMax.
 LR's comprehensive BoxMax stowage packages ensure a faster turnaround in port and more security during transit.
 The result: higher profit margins, clear service differentiation and a stronger competitive position.

-LR’s new Container Ship Segment Manager, Nick Gross, assesses if size should be the main driver for new container ships.
+LR’s Container Ship Segment Manager, Nick Gross, assesses if size should be the main driver for new container ships.

 After years of scraping-by, the container lines are finally seeing a return on their investment and patience, and with this windfall has come a surge in newbuild contracts.
 Yet there’s a palpable willingness to build for the future and put aside the mindset that ‘big is best’.